stackbit-projects/equilibrio-blog-76dfd/content/pages/posts/cuando-cae-la-noche.md

 content_img_path: /images/plaza-mercado-pic4.jpg.jpg
 seo:
   title: What Is Photography and What It Means To Me
-  description: A interesting tale about Photography and me
+  description: cuando cae la noche
   extra:
     - name: 'og:type'
       value: article